arnav123098/sonoro/README.md

 ## ⚠️ Alpha software
 Sonoro is currently in early development.
 APIs, configuration, installation steps, and features may change frequently.
 Things will probably break.

-## Sonoro TUI and SDK (on the way)
+## Sonoro SDK (on the way)
-Soon, you'll be able to use sonoro externally as a tool for letting your ai use a 3D model, voice and web search/scrape, song playing etc.
+Soon, you'll be able to use Sonoro externally as a tool for letting your ai use a 3D model, voice and web search/scrape, song playing etc. Sonoro already has that thingy but I'm not marking it complete for now.
-A terminal interface is in the making too.

 ## TODOS
-- [ ] music player tool
+- [x] music player tool
-- [ ] gltf support (if i won't be a sloth, that is)
+- [x] tui
+- [x] settings, character maker interface
 - [ ] convo examples
-- [ ] reference voice and better tts (potentially F5 TTS)
 - [ ] streamed response and chunk-wise tts generation to mask latency
+- [ ] better tts (potentially F5 TTS)
+- [ ] character walks from screen to screen
-- [ ] handle guardrails
+- [ ] ui design
-- [ ] serve frontend using starlette
+- [ ] sdk
 ---